rapid7/insightconnect-plugins/any_run/help.md

 #### Run Analysis

-This action is used to run new analysis.
+This action is used to run a new analysis.

 ##### Input